theNewDynamic/coosbay-1/site/content/blog/winter-steelhead-fishing-forecast-for-2019.md

 ---
-title: Winter Steelhead Fishing Forecast for 2019
+title: Oregon Coast Winter Steelhead Fishing Tips for 2019
 date: 2019-01-07 19:54:39 +0000
-description: ''
+description: 'Winter steelhead fishing is one of our most popular outdoor recreational activities here in Coos Bay, North Bend and Charleston during the winter months.
+  We recently asked one of our local fishing experts, Gary Vonderohe from the Oregon Department of Fish & Wildlife, to share some tips to help anglers get the most out of their winter steelhead fishing trip. '
-image: ''
+image: "/img/hm-mas-fishing-mobile.jpg"
 tags:
 - best winter steelhead fishing
 - winter steelhead fishing trip